LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

 * Divison of user stories finalized.
 * Discussed more specific requirements for iteration 1, such as StubDatabase implementation ideas.
 * Created the repository.
+***
+## Personal Logs
+### Caleb
+ FEB 5TH 2025 (150 mins)
+ - created a folder structure for our project
+ - created some business objects for our iteration1 with functional helper methods

+ FEB 6TH 2025 (120 mins)
+ - created a react application which we will shape into our frontend
+ - carved out the folder structure within the frontend.
+ - created the basic format of the home page.